ekrimsky/cords/README.tex.md

 ```
 git clone --recurse-submodules https://github.com/ekrimsk/CORDS.git
 ```
 where adding `--recurse-submodules` will clone the motor/gearbox database as well.
+Alternatively, you can download and extract the zip and seperately download the [motor database](https://github.com/ekrimsk/MGDB/) and move it to `CORDS/MGDB` on your machine.

 CORDS needs to be added to the Matlab path.
 This can be done with `addpath(genpath(path_to_cords/CORDS))`.
 Running `savepath` will then add CORDS to your default Matlab path.
 On linux systems you may need to add `addpath path_to_cords/CORDS` to you `startup.m` file.
-OR

 ## Documentation